well-typed/hooks-build-type/design.md

 it needs to rerun the hooks or not.
 This is particularly relevant when building documentation, as one doesn't want to have to run the hooks twice in the workflow `cabal build && cabal haddock`.

+* An example bug caused by having to duplicate the "build" hook in all phases - https://github.com/haskell/cabal/issues/9401

 ## Copy hooks

 The `copy` hooks run before and after the copy phase, which moves build artifacts